makandra/geordi/README.md

   be skipped.

 Calling the command without arguments will infer the target stage from the current branch and fall back to master/staging.
+(Will use the actual main branch of the repository, e.g. "main" instead of "master".)

 Finds available Capistrano stages by their prefix, e.g. `geordi deploy p` will deploy production, `geordi deploy mak` will deploy a `makandra` stage if there